this period, the world is thrown into turmoil, as oil and gas prices begin to spiral out of control – crippling many economies and triggering

 a decline in living standards, with oil rationing and conservation

 measures introduced by governments.
-Sharp reductions in travel,
+There are sharp reductions in travel,

-tourism and aviation lead to increased localisation of goods and services.
+tourism and aviation, leading to increased localisation of goods and services.

 is by no means a smooth one, however.
-It requires nothing less than an all-out Manhattan Project on a global scale.
+It requires an emergency response – nothing less than an all-out Manhattan Project on a global scale.*

 The Euclid Space Telescope reveals new insights into dark matter and dark energy